Orlando Arcia Preview, Player Props: Braves vs. Giants

-On Saturday, Orlando Arcia (.190 on-base percentage in past 10 games, 146 points below season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia (.079 batting average in his past 10 games), take on starter Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants